 One pressing challenge facing our criminal justice system today is the recruitment and retention of qualified prosecutors and public defenders, who serve every day to ensure that our communities are protected, the rule of law is upheld, and the rights of the citizenry are safeguarded.
 Both prosecutor and public defender offices consistently find it difficult to attract and retain talented attorneys.
-Driven by educational debt, attorneys interested in public interest law often forego opportunities to work in these offices can result in overworked attorneys handling unmanageable caseloads, potentially affecting public safety, the administration of justice, and ultimately the public's confidence in our justice system.
+Burdened by educational debt, attorneys interested in public interest law often forego opportunities to work in these offices in order to seek more lucrative private sector positions.
+Attorney shortages can result in overworked attorneys handling unmanageable caseloads, potentially affecting public safety and the administration of justice.

 Student loan debt is consistently cited as the overwhelming reason why many attorneys decline or leave positions as prosecutors and public defenders.
-The vast majority of law students borrow to finance their legal education and the rising costs have imposed staggering debt.
+The vast majority of law students borrow to finance their legal education, and rising costs have imposed staggering debt on them.
 Furthermore, public defender and prosecutor salaries have failed to keep pace with the escalating cost of education.
-As a result, talented lawyers who would otherwise consider a career in this critical public service are often unwilling to accept or remain in attorney positions as prosecutors or public defenders, creating real challenges for those offices in their quest to hire and retain capable attorneys.
+As a result, talented lawyers who would otherwise consider a career in this critical public service are often unwilling to accept or remain in attorney positions as prosecutors or public defenders, creating real challenges for those offices.

-For each state and territory that is eligible to apply for funding under the JRJ Competitive Grant Program, BJA will make a limited number of awards among agencies designated by the governor of those states or territories (or in the case of the District of Columbia, by the mayor) to administer the JRJ Competitive Grant Program within the state or territory.
-These governordesignated agencies shall establish and maintain a statewide JRJ Grant Program consistent with the guidance contained in this document and the Act.
+For each state and territory that is eligible to apply for funding under the JRJ Grant Program, BJA will make awards to agencies designated by the governor of those states or territories (or in the case of the District of Columbia, by the mayor) to administer the JRJ Grant Program within the state or territory.
+These designated agencies shall establish and maintain a statewide JRJ Grant Program consistent with the guidance contained in this document and the Act.

-Goals, Objectives, and Deliverables
+Objectives and Deliverables

-The goal of the JRJ Competitive Grant Program is to attract and retain qualified local, state, and federal public defenders and local and state prosecutors who commit to continued employment as public defenders and prosecutors.
+The objective of the JRJ Grant Program is to attract and retain qualified local, state, and federal public defenders and local and state prosecutors who commit to extended employment in those roles.

-The Goals, Objectives and Deliverables are directly related to the performance measures set out in the table in Section D. Application and Submission Information, under "Program Narrative."
+The Objectives and Deliverables are directly related to the performance measures set out in the table in Section D. Application and Submission Information, under "Program Narrative."